ShreyasChikkabilathiHarisha/webcrawler/README.md

 $ ./go run main.go <initial/starting point url> <stopping limit>
 ```

+## Pre-requisites to run this program locally
+Need to have latest version of go lang installed
+Active internet connection for crawling the URL

 ## Testing
 Run the following command to test if this program is working as expected:
 ```